AlleghenyCollege-CIS-301-F2025/lab07/README.md

 + **Mastery of Technical Knowledge and Skills [up to 35%]:** Students will receive a portion of their assignment grade when their program implementation reveals that they have mastered all of the technical knowledge and skills developed during the completion of this assignment.
 As a part of this grade, the instructor will assess aspects of the programming including, but not limited to, the completeness and the correctness of the program and the use of effective source code comments.

 - **Presentation [up to 30%]:**
-Students will receive a checkmark grade for presentations.
-Student must be present to receive credit for presentation.
+Students will receive a grade to indicate contribution to presentations.
+Student must be present and speak to receive credit for presentation.

 ## GatorGrade